Skip to content

 }

-When filter_version is 2, the filter block at filter_offset/filter_len contains a self-describing list of named filters:
+When filter_format is Composite, the filter block at filter_offset/filter_len contains a list of named filters:

 ...